-(k) Interest-bearing borrowings
+(m) Interest-bearing borrowings

 Interest-bearing borrowings are recognised initially at fair value less attributable transaction costs.
-Subsequent to initial recognition, interest-bearing borrowings are stated at amortised cost with any difference between the amount initially recognised and redemption value being recognised in profit or loss over the period of the borrowings, together with any interest and fees payable, using the effective interest method.
+Subsequent to initial recognition, interest-bearing borrowings are stated at amortised cost using the effective interest method.
+Interest expense is recognised in accordance with the Group's accounting policy for borrowing costs (see note 2(u)).

-(I) Trade and other payables
+(n) Trade and other payables

-Trade and other payables are initially recognised at fair value and are subsequently stated at amortised cost unless the effect of discounting would be immaterial, in which case they are stated at cost.
+Trade and other payables are initially recognised at fair value.
+They are subsequently stated at amortised cost unless the effect of discounting would be immaterial, in which case they are stated at cost.

-(m) Cash and cash equivalents
+(o) Cash and cash equivalents

 Cash and cash equivalents comprise cash at bank and on hand, demand deposits with banks and other financial institutions, and short-term, highly liquid investments readily convertible into known amounts of cash and which are subject to an insignificant risk of changes in value, having been within three months of maturity at acquisition.
+Cash and cash equivalents are assessed for expected credit loss (ECL) in accordance with the policy set out in note 2(h)(i).

-(n) Employee benefits
+(p) Employee benefits